 Attention, city slickers!
-You, too, can own a happy, adjusted dog—even in the smallest, highest studio space.
-These six breeds do great as apartment dogs—to them, a tiny space is more than enough as long as they receive the proper amount of exercise and socialization.
+You, too, can own a happy, adjusted dog—even in the smallest studio space.
+These six breeds do great as apartment dogs.
+To them, a tiny space is more than enough as long as they receive the proper amount of exercise and socialization.

 They may be known for their speed while running, but Greyhounds are loving, lazy companions that enjoy curling up on the couch at home with their owners.
 They do exercise, so be prepared for long walks or trips to the local dog run daily.
 A plus: Greyhounds are generally quiet dogs, so they won’t bother the neighbors.